cosmos/cosmos-sdk/docs/core/encoding.md

 have an Amino-based "intermediary" type.
 Specifically, the protobuf-based type definition is used for serialization and persistence, whereas the Amino-based type is used for business logic in the state-machine where they may convert back-n-forth.
-Note, the Amino-based types may slowly be phased-out in the future so developers should take note to use the protobuf message definitions where possible.
+Note, the Amino-based types may slowly be phased-out in the future, so developers should take note to use the protobuf message definitions where possible.

 In the `codec` package, there exists two core interfaces, `Marshaler` and `ProtoMarshaler`,